steurendo/Dangerous-Dave-Reloaded/README.md

 missing parts (e.g., level-level transition, score menu, etc...), to improve the code structure and to gradually fix bugs.

-Despite the intention was just to build a mirror-like replica, at the time I did add some new tiles (and a try of the freaking "Level 6 Warpzone"), and eventually I could decide to add some more stuff.
+Although the intention was just to build a mirror-like replica, at the time I did add some new tiles (and a try of the freakin' "Level 6 Warpzone"), and eventually I could decide to add some more stuff.

 The levels are loaded from the file "gamedata.dat"; the levels structure can be